dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/page.md

 Select the menu links (**RazorPagesMovie**, **Home**, and **Privacy**).
 Each page shows the same menu layout.
 The menu layout is implemented in the *Pages/Shared/_Layout.cshtml* file.
 Open the *Pages/Shared/_Layout.cshtml* file.

+[Layout](xref:mvc/views/layout) templates allow the HTML container layout to be:

+* Specified in one place.
-[Layout](xref:mvc/views/layout) templates allow you to specify the HTML container layout of your site in one place and then apply it across multiple pages in your site.
-Find the `@RenderBody()` line. `RenderBody` is a placeholder where all the page-specific views you create show up, *wrapped* in the layout page.
-For example, if you select the **Privacy** link, the **Pages/Privacy.cshtml** view is rendered inside the `RenderBody` method.
+* Applied in multiple pages in the site.

+Find the `@RenderBody()` line. `RenderBody` is a placeholder where all the page-specific views show up, *wrapped* in the layout page.
+For example, select the **Privacy** link and the *Pages/Privacy.cshtml* view is rendered inside the `RenderBody` method.

 <a name="vd"></a>